The World's Finest Presents

 Original Theatrical Release Date: August 1, 1997

-Available On: DVD, Blu-ray, Digital, Streaming
+Available On: DVD, Blu-ray, 4K Ultra HD Blu-ray, Digital, Streaming

 Description: Born in darkness.
 Sworn to justice.
 After being murdered by corrupt colleagues in a covert government agency, Al Simmons makes a pact with the devil to be resurrected to see his beloved wife Wanda.
 In exchange for his return to Earth, Simmons agrees to lead Hell’s Army in the destruction of mankind.

-Spawn Movie Review
+Spawn Retrospective Movie Review

-Review written in 2022.
+Note: Review updated in 2022.

 MEDIA